jzawisza/recipe-database/scripts/README.md

 Use a command similar to the following to import the MySQL data into PostgreSQL:

     psql -U postgres -d RECIPEDB -c "COPY recipes(source, title, ingredients, preparation, notes, serves, calories_per_serving, creation_time, modified_time) FROM '/path/to/recipe_database_dump.csv' CSV;"

+## Post-Processing The Data Dump
+After importing the data into PostgreSQL, run the following scripts to add tag and recipe link information to the data.

+These scripts can overwrite existing data, so make sure you run them **immediately after the data is first imported**.

+Note that each script takes the same `-s`, `-u`, and `-p` parameters as described above.

+### Add Tag Information
+     python3 insert_tags.py -u postgres -p -t /path/to/tags.txt -m /path/to/tag_mapping.csv